mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/developing-services/cli-spec/index.md

 ### Subcommand logging
 The environment variable `DCOS_LOG_LEVEL` is set to the log level the user sets at the command line.

-The logging levels are described in [Python’s logging HOWTO][7]: DEBUG, INFO, WARNING, ERROR and CRITICAL.
+The logging levels are described in [Python&reg; logging HOWTO][7]: DEBUG, INFO, WARNING, ERROR and CRITICAL.

 ### Packaging a CLI subcommand